-Our planning staff will check your building consent application to see if it meets the requirements set out in the District Plan.
+Our planning staff will check your building consent application to see if it meets the requirements set out in the Tairawhiti Resource Management Plan.

-The District Plan is prepared under the Resource Management Act and has guides and rules about how you can use and develop your land in the Gisborne district.
+The plan has guides and rules about how you can use and develop your land in the Gisborne district.
 Depending on your project, the location (zone) and what you want to do, you may also need to apply for resource consent.

-Resource consent may be needed if your new house or additions don't meet the requirements of the District Plan.
-Resource consent is approval to build or use your land in a way that does not meet the requirements of the district and regional plans.
+Resource consent may be needed if your new house or additions don't meet the requirements of the Tairawhiti Resource Management Plan Plan.
+Resource consent is approval to build or use your land in a way that does not meet the requirements of the plan.

 The Resource Management Act 1991 (RMA) protects land and the environment.
-Under the RMA Gisborne District Council has a Combined Regional Land and District Plan (District Plan).
-The District Plan outlines the requirements around the management of land, soil, air and water and how to manage the effects on the environment from subdivision and land use.
+Under the RMA Gisborne District Council has The Tairawhiti Resource Management Plan (Plan).
+The Plan outlines the requirements around the management of land, soil, air and water and how to manage the effects on the environment from subdivision and land use.
 It includes requirements around height, location and appearance of buildings and signs, noise, odour and glare associated with activities from and around buildings.
-The District Plan divides the district into zones such as rural, residential, industrial and commercial.
+The Plan divides the district into zones such as rural, residential, industrial and commercial.
 Different zones have different requirements about what is a permitted activity.

 When do I need a resource consent?